 Between network TV, premium cable and streaming services, it’s no exaggeration to say today’s kids may have access to hundreds of channels.
 We had five in my house when I was growing up, and TV Guide was our weekly treasure map to when the good stuff was on.
 It also warned us about when there was nothing on but golf and “Bowling for Dollars,” and we finally had to get off our duffs and go outside again.

 10. Using Sun In spray to lighten your hair

 Some of us should never have been granted unfettered access to Sun In, a chemical spray that promised to lighten your hair and bring out your natural highlights.
 The models on the box were gorgeous, but most of us regular users ended up looking like Greg Brady in the “Brady Bunch” episode where Bobby’s hair tonic turns his brother’s hair a carroty orange.
 If you’ve ever used it, you can still smell it in your dreams.

 11. Recording a TV show with a cassette recorder

 Lucky music-lovers of the 2020s have the lyrics to every single song ever written at their fingertips (although often those lyrics are wrong, thanks to clueless uploaders).
-But back in the day, we eagerly peeled open the fold-out labels on our cassette tapes and scrambled to find out just what the mumbly lead singer was saying.
-Some vinyl albums and CDs came with lyrics, too, and some came with nothing but moody band photos, so we had to just keep guessing.
+But back in the day, we eagerly unfolded the cards that lined our cassette tape cases and scrambled to find out just what the mumbly lead singer was saying.
+Some vinyl albums and CDs came with lyrics on liner notes, too, but some came with nothing but moody band photos, so we had to just keep guessing.
 Revved up like a deuce?
 Are you sure, Manfred Mann?